Margaret Everson

-Margaret Everson is an American lawyer who served as the acting director of the United States National Park Service for six months and the acting director of the United States Fish and Wildlife Service for 15 months during the Trump administration.
+Margaret Everson is an American lawyer who served as the acting director of the United States National Park Service for six months and the acting director of the United States Fish and Wildlife Service for 15 months during the first Trump administration.
 She is the only person to have headed both the National Park Service and Fish and Wildlife Service.

 Early life and education

 Everson was born and raised in Morgantown, West Virginia.
 Her father worked at West Virginia University in the physics department and later ran its planetarium.

 She received a Bachelor of Science degree in biology with a concentration in marine biology from St. Francis College and a Juris Doctor degree from Vermont Law School.

 Career

 From 2006 to 2008, Everson was a counselor at the United States Department of the Interior during the George W. Bush administration.
 She has also worked as an independent consultant for state agencies.

 Everson an assistant attorney general of Kentucky and general counsel for the Kentucky Department of Fish and Wildlife Resources.

 She was a lobbyist for Ducks Unlimited, a conservation and hunting group, and its chief policy officer for four years, through most of 2018.

 She was a counselor to Interior Secretary David Bernhardt and was the principal deputy director of the Fish and Wildlife Service.